Our catering work is finally done for the season and all we have left to do for the next few days is relax.

 To be here in winter,

-we must look for the gifts…
+one must look for the gifts…

-even the small ones.
+even the smallest ones.

 for becoming your best,